The Small Stuff That Powers Big Days

 -

-Vitamin B5 (Pantothenic acid) is essential for coenzyme A synthesis, which fuels fat and carbohydrate breakdown.
+Vitamin B5 (Pantothenic acid) is involved in the synthesis of coenzyme A synthesis, which fuels fat and carbohydrate breakdown.

 -

-Vitamin B12 (Cobalamin) supports red blood cell formation and nervous system health, especially under stress (Institute of Medicine 83–93; Stover 425–26).
+Vitamin B12 (Cobalamin) contributes to normal red blood cell formation and to the normal functioning of the nervous system.
+(Institute of Medicine 83–93; Stover 425–26).

 These vitamins don’t give you a “boost” like caffeine, they help your system run properly in the first place.